Our Board

 Meet Our Board

-• Formerly VP of Merchandising at SYSCO, Gloria left the corporate world to become the opening Executive Director of Lan Su Chinese Garden.
+• Formerly VP of Merchandising at SYSCO, Gloria Lee left the corporate world to become the opening Executive Director of Lan Su Chinese Garden.
 Since 2014, Gloria has been the Executive Director of The Giving Tree NW, a non-profit serving low income populations in affordable housing with resident services, art, education and recreation.
 With retirement on the horizon, Gloria initiated the merger of The Giving Tree NW and The Hollywood Senior Center to become the Community for Positive Ageing.
 She looks forward to more gardening, cooking, traveling and reading and finding the perfect senior Golden Retriever!
 Gloria believes in giving back and has served on the boards of Cedar Mill Library, Travel Portland, Northwest China Council and Old Town/Chinatown Community Association.
 She currently leads the Civic Engagement program for C.A.C.A.
 Portland.

+• Franklin Quan has been a long time supporter for the Portland Lodge C.A.C.A.
 He has also served as a board member for many years.
-He joined as a member because he remember and recall the discriminations faced by his parents while growing up in Portland’s Chinatown.
+He joined as a member because he remembered and recalled the discriminations faced by his parents while growing up in Portland’s Chinatown.
 Having experienced the Chinese Exclusion Action and its impact on his family, he is focused on civil rights and overcoming discrimination from property ownership rights to citizenship as well as sharing the culture of Chinese and Chinese Americans.
 Franklin retired from Owens-Illinois Glass Container Manufacturing Inc. in 2012 after more than five decades of service in the Administrative Department.

-• Michael is interested in supporting the important work that Portland Lodge is doing in the Chinese community.
+• Michael Yun is interested in supporting the important work that Portland Lodge is doing in the Chinese community.
 He has connected with many community members through his work for Metro on the memorial at Lone Fir cemetery and would love to continue to deepen these connections.
 He is a professional landscape architect and environmental justice practitioner who has been working on public projects in Oregon since 2009.
 Michael is a second-generation Chinese immigrant and his experiences as an Asian American community member have led him to focus on environmental justice and the role of design in the creation of a more just and equitable future.
 In the last few years, Mike has led Knot Studio’s team in working with Metro, the Regional Habitat Connectivity Working Group, and the City of Hillsboro to envision more equitable solutions to complex challenges.